 PRIME, or PRIority MEdicine, is a scheme provided by the EMA to enhance support for the development of medicines that target an unmet medical need and provides accelerated assessment of products representing substantial innovation where the MAA will be made through the centralized procedure.
 To qualify for PRIME, product candidates require early clinical evidence that the therapy has the potential to offer a major therapeutic advantage over existing treatments or benefits patients without treatment options.
 Products from small-and medium-sized enterprises, or SMEs, may qualify for earlier entry into the PRIME scheme than larger companies.
-Among the benefits of PRIME are the appointment of a rapporteur from the EMA's scientific committees to provide earlier in the application process.
+Among the benefits of PRIME are the appointment of a rapporteur from the EMA's scientific advice at key development milestones, and the potential to qualify products for accelerated review earlier in the application process.
 The receipt of PRIME designation does not change the standards for approval but may expedite the development or approval process.
 Where, during the course of development, a product no longer meets the eligibility criteria, support under the PRIME scheme may be withdrawn.